-- 5. In the Define Connection Parameters dialog, click the Connection tab.
-On the Connection tab, enter: - The server name.
-The server name must be of the form <machine>\<SQL server>. - The database name your DBA created for the workspace repository. - The integrated security provider interface.
-The default value supports Windows authentication using the Security Support Provider Interface (SSPI). - Your Windows user name and password. - 6.
-Click the Security tab.
+- 6. Click the Security tab.
 In the Policies list box, select: - Simple Security Policy if you want to enforce a workspace security policy that recognizes two classes of users, master users and ordinary users. - Three-Group Security Policy if you want to enforce a workspace security policy that recognizes a third class of users, subject matter experts (SMEs), with special privileges to create, assign, and delete tags. - 7.
-In the Files access group box on the Security tab, select: - Direct sources access via Windows share if your site does not restrict Windows access to workspace source files to the master user. - Secure sources access via RMW file server if your site restricts Windows access to workspace source files to the master user, while using the optional file server to make the source files available in the workbench to ordinary users.
+In the Files access group box on the Security tab, select: - · Direct sources access via Windows share if your site does not restrict Windows access to workspace source files to the master user. - Secure sources access via EA file server if your site restricts Windows access to workspace source files to the master user, while using the optional file server to make the source files available in the product to ordinary users.
 Make sure the values for the server name and port number fields are correct.

-NOTE: For File Server installation and setup instructions, see the installation guide for your product.
+Note: For File Server installation and setup instructions, see the installation guide for your product.